Map projection: Compromise projections

+Suitability of projections for application

 The mathematics of projection do not permit any particular map projection to be best for everything.
 Something will always be distorted.
 Thus, many projections exist to serve the many uses of maps and their vast range of scales.

 Modern national mapping systems typically employ a transverse Mercator or close variant for large-scale maps in order to preserve conformality and low variation in scale over small areas.
 For smaller-scale maps, such as those spanning continents or the entire world, many projections are in common use according to their fitness for the purpose, such as Winkel tripel, Robinson and Mollweide.
 Reference maps of the world often appear on compromise projections.
 Due to distortions inherent in any map of the world, the choice of projection becomes largely one of aesthetics.

 Thematic maps normally require an equal area projection so that phenomena per unit area are shown in correct proportion.

 However, representing area ratios correctly necessarily distorts shapes more than many maps that are not equal-area.

 The Mercator projection, developed for navigational purposes, has often been used in world maps where other projections would have been more appropriate.
 This problem has long been recognized even outside professional circles.
 For example, a 1943 New York Times editorial states:

 A controversy in the 1980s over the Peters map motivated the American Cartographic Association (now the Cartography and Geographic Information Society) to produce a series of booklets (including Which Map Is Best) designed to educate the public about map projections and distortion in maps.
 In 1989 and 1990, after some internal debate, seven North American geographic organizations adopted a resolution recommending against using any rectangular projection (including Mercator and Gall–Peters) for reference maps of the world.